teamorchard/react-mt-svg-lines/README.md

 Any additional valid CSS [`animation`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation) shorthand props, specifically `iteration-count || direction || fill-mode || play-state`.
 Default is `"forwards"` (play once and stop), but feel free to experiment.
 For example, the spinner example is set to `"6 alternate-reverse both"`.

 > All other `props` are passed through to the wrapper `span`

-### Getting Fancy
+### Extra Controls
-What if you don't want the animation applied to *ALL* of the path elements inside your SVG?
-Add a data attribute of `data-mt=skip` to any path and it will draw instantly.
+What if you don't want the animation applied to *ALL* paths inside your SVG?
+Add a data attribute of `data-mt="skip"` to any path element and it will draw instantly.
 So will other SVG shapes (see below).

 ### Current Caveats
 * The technique only applies to SVG `path` elements with a `stroke` defined.
 Other SVG primitives, e.g. circles, rectangles, polylines, will render instantly.
-* The path elements should sit at the same nesting level within the SVG structure.
-Otherwise, the generated CSS rules will not target correctly.
-Also, the order matters.
+* The path elements should sit at the same nesting level within the SVG structure (otherwise, the generated CSS rules will not target correctly).
+Also, staggered timing is applied to the elements in the order they appear in the SVG.
 You can edit your SVGs manually, or try [svgo](https://github.com/svg/svgo).
-* You should always specify the `viewBox` on your SVG, so that you can render it at any size.
+* Remember to specify the `viewBox` on your SVGs, so they be freely sized.
 By default, the SVG content will expand to fill its container, but you can give it a `width` (either in finite units, or percentage).